 What are DOTE Projects?

-file and other hidden files needed to support DOTE for that specific Project.
+Each Transcript folder on your file system contains the plain transcript.txt file and other hidden files needed to support DOTE for that specific Project:

-Each transcript can be given a unique and informative name.
+- Each Transcript can be given a unique and informative name.

-You can make multiple, independent Projects in this folder.
+- You can make multiple, independent Projects in this folder.

-One can also have multiple DOTE Projects master folders, for example on different drives or removable media.
+- One can also have multiple DOTE Projects master folders, for example on different drives or removable media.

 Note that DOTE is not a cloud service.
 It is a desktop application that stores data on your local computer's file system.
 Thus, you can edit your Transcripts without being online.
 DOTE does not save and store every keystroke on the cloud; the user must save their work frequently.
 To ensure that users do not lose their work, version control independently supports automatic and semantic backup.